 - Three (3) letters of recommendation

-- Statement of Purpose (1-2 pages referencing the desired MPH field of study)
+- Statement of Purpose (1-2 pages referencing the chosen concentration of study)

 - Current resume or curriculum vita

 - If invited for an interview, applicants are expected to participate in either an on-campus interview or a technology-assisted interview.
-Interviews on campus or by telephone at the student's request are always welcome.
+Interviews at the student's request are always welcome.

 In addition to the MPH admissions requirements above, applicants to the professional option must meet one of the following eligibility requirements: